ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 Once you are done, I recommend checking your configuration using the `named-checkconf` and `named-checkzone` commands.
 Note that the second argument to the `named-checkzone` command is the full path to your zone file, so you may need to include the file path and not just the name of the file.
 Example: `named-checkzone russfeld.cis527.cs.ksu.edu /etc/bind/zones/db.russfeld.cis527.cs.ksu.edu`

-Of course, you may need to update your firewall configuration to allow incoming DNS requests to this system!
+Of course, you may need to update your firewall configuration to allow incoming DNS requests to this system! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**

 To test your DNS server, you can set a static DNS address on either your Windows or Ubuntu VM labelled **CLIENT**, and use the `dig` or `nslookup` commands to verify that each DNS name and IP address is resolved properly.